Five Ways to Move Forward While You Wait

 - Express your feelings in a poem or song; or find and make a list of poems and songs already written which express thoughts similar to yours.
 Share with others.

-By the end of the wait, you will gain experience as a of comforter or motivator, and your capability for the role will continue to improve.
+By the end of the wait, you will gain experience as a of comforter or motivator, and your capability for the role improves.

 The father asked his four year old daughter to sit still in the waiting room while he was having his dental work done.
 “It’ll just be a few minutes,” the father said.

-About five minutes passed before the little girl walked up to the receptionist and asked, “How many hours are there in a minute?”
+About five minutes passed before the little girl walked up to the receptionist and asked, “How many hours are there in a few minutes?”

 The question was a positive sign of interest in the world of a four year old.

 Rather than sit and worry over how long you wait, get curious and act on acquiring the skills and tools you need to add to your life's experience.

 - Stay awake and alert; explore what's happening around you.

 - Ask questions, not in a whining tone, but with an eager attitude.

 - Reach out to other people who are willing to share their experiences.